Certora/collections/README.md

 # Certora Collections

-Efficient functional collections for Kotlin.
+Memory-efficient immutable collections for Kotlin.

-TODO: need a better name
+## Motivation

+Kotlin makes it quite easy and natural to manipulate immutable data structures.
+However, the standard library does not provide efficient implementations of immutable collections.
+[kotlinx.collections.immutable](https://github.com/Kotlin/kotlinx.collections.immutable) provides a set of interfaces that are designed to be implemented by efficient immutable collections, along with a reference implementation.
+However, in developing the Certora Prover, we found that the reference implementation did not make the right performance tradeoffs for our use cases.

+Most `Set` and `Map` implementations, including the ones mentioned previously, are optimized primarily for speed of operations on single elements of the collection, e.g., adding an element to a `Set` or looking up a single value in a `Map`.
+However, in many use cases the more performance-critical operations are those that operate over the whole data structure, such computing set unions or intersection of two sets, or merging two maps.

-Certora Collections provides data structure implementations for Kotlin that are designed for efficient functional programming.
-These data structures are immutable and persistent, and designed for minimal memory usage when used in a functional style.
-They also include other features that we have found helpful in implementing the Certora Prover, such as efficient joining/merging of maps, parallel operations, etc.
+The Certora Collections library provides `Set` and `Map` implementations which are optimized primarily for such operations.
+Further, we optimize heavily for memory usage over speed of operations on single elements.
+We also provide some additional features that we have found useful in the Certora Prover, such as efficient parallel operations.

-We build on the interfaces introduced in [kotlinx.collections.immutable](https://github.com/Kotlin/kotlinx.collections.immutable), but provide a different underlying implementation based on "[treaps](https://en.wikipedia.org/wiki/Treap)," which are probabilistically balanced binary search trees (BSTs).

-Currently we provide set and map implementations.

-# Motivation

-TODO: describe why we use treaps, what are the benefits, etc.

-## Usage

-...how to get the package in Gradle

-## Docs